J.League Cup: As tournaments for J1 and J2 (2018–2023)

 0 to 2 clubs (varies depending on the number of J1 teams participating in the ACL group stage) that were relegated to J2 last year and all J1 clubs can now participate.
 This is last season of group stage format in 2023.

-As tournaments for J1, J2 and J3 (2024–)
+As tournaments for J1, J2 and J3 (2024–present)

-All number of 60 clubs J. League participating in knockout stage format from 2024.
+All of the 60 J. League clubs participated in a full knockout format which started from 2024.